chuk-chuk/calculator/README.md

 # Calculator ➕ 🔢 ➗

-A simple lightweight react project made using react-create-app
+A simple lightweight React/Redux project made using react-create-app

 ## How to get started
 - Pull the repo